-Every now and then, a brand will ask me to promote one of their products or events.
+Every now and then, a brand will ask me to promote one of its products or events.
 Why?
 Well, I have a reasonable number of followers on my Instagram account – 6,396 at the time of writing, if you’re wondering.

 Actually, it happened to me recently.
 A brand emailed me to ask if I’d be interested in promoting their fitness app in my Instagram stories after working out.
 This proved problematic, not least because I rarely work out.
 Anyway, it’s safe to say I passed on the offer.